uri-interop/interface/README-RESEARCH.md

 | psr     |      | X    |
 | zenstr  | X    |      |

-The ability to modify user information *per se* is present in only 4 of the projects; the method signature usually separates the user name from the password.
+The ability to modify user information *per se* is present in few of the projects; the method signature usually separates the user name from the password.
 (It is more common to modify the user name and password independently.)

 |         | Method                                                                              |
 | ------- | ----------------------------------------------------------------------------------- |